lixiasky/X-ray/README.md

 Fun fact: During initial testing, the tool terminated VSCode while the author was installing the Graphviz Interactive Preview plugin — showcasing its real-world detection capabilities (author QwQ).

+If you'd like to get in touch, feel free to reach me at lixiasky@protonmail.com — I'm always open to feedback or discussion.

 ---

 ## Donations